cloudfoundry-attic/oss-docs/bosh/documentation/documentation.md

 ## Stemcells

-A BOSH stemcell is a VM template with an embedded BOSH Agent.
-The stemcell used for Cloud Foundry is a standard Ubuntu distribution, and only the .These are uploaded using the BOSH CLI and used by the Director when creating VMs through the CPI.
-When the Director create a VM through the CPI, it will pass along configurations for networking and storage as well as the location and credentials for the BOSH Message Bus and the BOSH Blobstore.
+A BOSH Stemcell is a VM template with an embedded BOSH Agent.
+The Stemcell used for Cloud Foundry is a standard Ubuntu distribution.
+Stemcells are uploaded using the BOSH CLI and used by the Director when creating VMs through the CPI.
+When the Director creates a VM through the CPI, it will pass along configurations for networking and storage, as well as the location and credentials for the BOSH Message Bus and the BOSH Blobstore.

 ## Releases